Tenant Relations During the Pandemic

 This is the greatest worry for a landlord in San Diego.
 There still is no moratorium placed on rent payment but collecting what is owed can be difficult in periods of social distancing.

-A good idea is to set up electronic transfers.
+electronic transfers.
 This allows money to move smoothly from the tenants' bank accounts to those of a landlord.
 It is done on a timely basis and avoids any social contact.

 Cash flow is essential; a property owner must have some money coming in.
 The security deposit might be used as a substitute for the monthly rent.
 Other possibilities include asking the tenant to pay for insurance and ordinary expenses such as utilities.
 The question of deferred payments comes up often and that can be arranged.
 It is suggested that the tenant sign a guaranty that any rent owned will be repaid over a given period.
 Landlord and tenant can also agree that once the quarantine is over, the rent will be increased slightly to make up for what was not paid earlier.